About Ray of Light

-- The creation and performance of dynamic and engaging musical theatre experiences which excite, challenge and transform our audiences.
-We draw new audiences to theatre with work is both accessible and adventurous.
-Our aesthetic was forged by combining contemporary theatre production elements with a commitment to maintaining the integrity and vision of the original work.
-This fusion of old and new gives ROLT its unique appeal, and an audience base that spans generations.
+- The development and performance of dynamic musical theatre that excites, challenges and changes our audiences.
+Our daring aesthetic combines modern theatre production elements with a commitment to maintaining the integrity of the original work.
+This fusion of old and new gives Ray of Light Theatre its unique appeal and an audience base that spans generations.

 - The facilitation of musical theatre training that empowers and inspires local artists of all ages.
 Ray of Light Theatre’s artistic and technical training programs cater to young people, emerging artists, professional performers and directors, providing practical experiences that allow artists to grow and develop their talent.